Robert Durst: Black trial

 In 2003, Durst was tried for the murder of Morris Black.
 On the death of Black, the prosecution presented the jury with only a charge of capital murder, with no lesser murder or manslaughter charges.
 Durst employed defense attorney Dick DeGuerin and claimed self-defense; DeGuerin conducted two mock trials in preparation for the case.
 Durst's defense team found communicating with him to be difficult and hired psychiatrist Milton Altschuler to examine him.
 After spending seventy hours examining him, Altschuler diagnosed Durst with Asperger syndrome, saying, "His whole life's history is so compatible with a diagnosis of Asperger's disorder."
 His defense team argued at trial that the diagnosis explained his behavior.

-Durst claimed that Black, a cranky and confrontational loner, grabbed his .22 caliber target pistol from its hiding place and threatened him with it.
+Durst claimed that Black grabbed his .22 caliber target pistol from its hiding place and threatened him with it.
 During the struggle for the pistol, the weapon discharged and shot Black in the face.
 Under cross-examination, Durst admitted to using a paring knife, two saws and an axe to dismember Black's body before bagging and dumping his remains in Galveston Bay.
 Black's head was never recovered, so prosecutors were unable to present sufficient forensic evidence to dispute Durst's account of the struggle.
 As a result of the lack of forensic evidence, the jury acquitted Durst of murder on November 11, 2003.

 On December 21, 2004, Durst pleaded guilty to two counts of bail jumping and one count of evidence tampering (for his dismemberment of Black's body).
 As part of a plea bargain, he received a sentence of five years and was given credit for time served, requiring him to serve three years in prison.
 Durst was paroled on July 15, 2005.
 The rules of his release required him to stay near his home; permission was required to travel.
 That December, Durst made an unauthorized trip to the boarding house where Black was killed and to a nearby shopping mall.
 At the mall, he ran into former Galveston trial judge Susan Criss, who had presided over his trial.
 Due to this incident, the Texas Board of Pardons and Paroles determined that Durst had violated the terms of his parole and returned him to jail.
 He was released again from custody on March 1, 2006.

 Asked in March 2015 whether she believed Durst murdered Black, Criss commented: "You could see that this person knew what they were doing and that it was not a first time.
 The body was cut perfectly like a surgeon who knew how to use this tool on this bone and a certain kind of tool on that muscle.
 It looked like not a first-time job.
 That was pretty scary."
 Private investigator Bobbi Bacha argues Black had known Durst years prior and was likely involved in McCormack's disappearance in 1982.